nextgis/docs_collector/source/adv_tools.rst

 Third party software can be used as a source of location data for your device

 Turn on Developer mode on your smart phone, select mock location app in developer settings and start simulation.
-For more details see 'NextGIS Mobile documentation <https://docs.nextgis.com/docs_ngmobile/source/mock_location.html>`_.
+For more details see `NextGIS Mobile documentation <https://docs.nextgis.com/docs_ngmobile/source/mock_location.html>`_.